eurostat/GeoDiff/geodiff_format/README.md

 # GeoDiff format specification

-version: 0.1
+version: 0.9.1

 The GeoDiff format represents differences between two versions of a vector geospatial dataset.
-GeoDiff data can be used to store and share updates of a dataset.
-It is assumed that the dataset structure does not change between the two versions; only the content changes.
+GeoDiff data can expecially be used to store and share dataset updates.
 The type of changes supported are thus:
-- Insertion of features,
+- Insertion of new features,
 - Deletion of features,
 - Modification of features (geometries and/or attribute values)

+It is assumed that:
+- the dataset structure does not change between the two versions; only the content changes.
+- the dataset features have an identifier, which is stable between the versions.
+This means that features which do not change or change only slightly between both versions should keep the same identifier value.

 ## Structure